SallyChen1901/EnergyPlus-Intro-Guide/Variable Reference/readme.md

-This file aims to provide a summary of the assumptions, variable explanations and example inputs of objects related to HVAC system modelling in EnergyPlus.
+This file aims to provide a summary of the assumptions, variable explanations and example inputs of objects related to VAV HVAC system modelling in EnergyPlus.
 The example inputs are from the example model made for Scott Hall 6002 at CMU campus.
 Notice that this file is an overall explanation only for rooms with a VAV HVAC system.
 For other systems, e.g. Unitary system, please read the following section **For Other System** for variable examination suggestions.

 # Reading Instruction